mlswg/mls-architecture/draft-ietf-mls-architecture.md

-These recommendations will reduce the ability of idle compromised clients to decrypt a potentially long set of messages that might have been sent after the point of the compromise.
+These recommendations will reduce the ability of idle compromised clients to decrypt a potentially long set of messages that might have been sent after the point of compromise.

 The precise details of such mechanisms are a matter of local policy and beyond the scope of this document.

-### Non-Repudiation vs Deniability {#Non-Repudiation-vs-Deniability}
+### Non-Repudiation vs. Deniability {#Non-Repudiation-vs-Deniability}

 MLS provides strong authentication within a group, such that a group member